blischalk/blischalk-jekyll/_posts/2021-04-05-switching-to-windows-part-1.md

 title: "Switching to Windows Part 1"
 description: 'Taking the plunge on a Windows based laptop after years using OS X and Linux based devices'
-tags: [windows linux mac wsl virtualization docker]
+tags: [windows, linux, mac, wsl, virtualization, docker]
 ---

 # Switching to Windows Part 1